What is Goodwill Impairment?

 A simple example would be of you buying a vintage bike.
 You buy it reading all the reviews on the internet regarding the brand and the model and you are convinced in buying it at a rate which is higher than its actual value owing to its popularity among the masses.
 After a year or so, you realize the cost involved in maintaining the bike is far more than that what you spend on the fuel.
 That’s when you realize that the bike is not performing as per the expectation that was set at the time of purchase.

 Similarly, companies are required to conduct an impairment test annually with respect to the goodwill of an acquired company.

 XYZ Inc. acquires the assets of ABC Inc. for $15 million; its assets were valued at $10 million, and goodwill of $5 million was recorded on its balance sheet.
 A year later, XYZ Inc. assesses and tests its assets for impairment and concludes that ABC Inc.’s revenue has been declining remarkably.
 Due to this, the current value of company ABC Inc.’s assets has gone down from $10 million to $7 million, thereby resulting in an impairment to the assetsImpairment To The AssetsImpaired Assets are assets on the balance sheet whose carrying value on the books exceeds the market value (recoverable amount), and the loss is recognized on the company's income statement.
 Asset Impairment is commonly found in Balance Sheet items such as goodwill, long-term assets, inventory, and accounts receivable. of $3 million.
 Eventually, the value of the asset of goodwill drops down from $5 million to $2 million.

 Let’s see how impairment impact is recorded on the income statement, balance sheet, and cash flow statement.

 Goodwill reduces from $5 million to $2 million.

-An impairment charge of $3 million is recorded, which reflect a reduction in the net earnings by $3 million.
+An impairment charge of $3 million is recorded, which reflects a reduction in the net earnings by $3 million.